 In a lakeside retreat, London designers Stephenson Wright get back to nature with a Villiers Brothers console table inspired by delicate leafless branches.
-A glass mirror tabletop is suspended from a network of intertwining bronze stems which branch upwards in a natural configuration.
+A glass mirrored console table is suspended from a network of intertwining bronze stems which branch upwards in a natural configuration.
 The sculptural design is mirrored in the supporting wall, resulting in a doubly effective vignette.

 “We wanted a seamless mirrored look to appear as if it was one piece wrapping around the console and reflecting the detail of the bronze branches below,” explains Juliette Wright, “This took a great deal of planning and templating to ensure everything fitted and to ensure the console could be wall-mounted successfully with only millimetres of tolerance!”